lit/lit/packages/labs/ssr-react/README.md

 These JSX runtime modules contain jsx functions enhanced to add the declarative shadow DOM output to registered custom elements when imported into server environemtns.
 They also automatically import `@lit-labs/ssr-client/lit-element-hydrate-support.js` in the browser environment.

 This method will not work for any pre-compiled JSX expressions or direct calls to `React.createElement()`, including those in the usage of the `@lit/react` package's `createComponent()`.
-Consider combining this with the [monkey patching](#monkey-patching-reactcreateelement-recommended) approach to handle such scenarios.
+Consider using the [monkey patching](#monkey-patching-react-element-creation-recommended) approach to handle such scenarios.

-In the unlikely event that you wish to use React components that are pre-compiled with the automatic transform, i.e. those already written using `jsx` or `jsxs` functions, that also contain Lit components you wish to SSR, a build tool will need to be used to replace the import source of those functions to be from `@lit-labs/ssr-react`.

 ### Advanced Usage